Instrumental Variables - Online Course

 This seminar puts a premium on a practical understanding.
 We will capitalize on three complementary perspectives: modern potential-outcomes notation, visually intuitive directed acyclic graphs (DAGs), and the traditional algebraic approach.
 This will enable you to recognize IVs in your own studies, understand assumptions thoroughly, and read the specialist literatures in different fields.

-Topics include single instruments, multiple instruments, weak instruments, first-stage diagnostics, over-identification tests, exclusion tests, two-stage least squares (2SLS), natural experiments, encouragement trials, Mendelian randomization, continuous and categorical outcomes, compliance classes, local average treatment effects (LATE), and Balke-Pearl bounds.
+Topics include single instruments, multiple instruments, weak instruments, first-stage diagnostics, over-identification tests, exclusion tests, two-stage least squares (2SLS), natural experiments, encouragement trials, Mendelian randomization, compliance classes, local average treatment effects (LATE), and Balke-Pearl bounds.

 We will use the latest commands in Stata and learn theoretical and practical insights that transfer across software packages.